 How to apply Guerrilla Marketing?

-- Know your audience: To apply Guerrilla Marketing, it is essential to know your target audience.
+- Know your audience: It is essential to know your target audience.
 Identify their interests, needs and concerns and find creative ways to connect with them.

 - Seek originality: To stand out in a saturated market, it is essential to seek originality.
 Think of new ways of doing things, and avoid conventional formulas.
 Aim to surprise the consumer and generate an impact that will make them remember your brand.

-- Use available resources: Guerrilla Marketing is based on the use of limited resources.
+- Use available resources: It is based on the use of limited resources.
 Use whatever you have at hand, such as your creative skills, social media, community events, etc., to generate impact.

-- Be bold: Guerrilla Marketing involves taking risks and being bold.
+- Be bold: Take risks and be bold.
 Don’t be afraid to step out of your comfort zone and try new things.
 As long as they are within legal and ethical limits, creativity knows no bounds.

 Benefits of Guerrilla Marketing

-- Lower investment: Guerrilla Marketing is cheaper than traditional marketing strategies, which makes it ideal for small businesses with small budgets.
+- Lower investment: Cheaper than traditional marketing strategies, which makes it ideal for small businesses with small budgets.

 - Greater impact: By using creative and original techniques, Guerrilla Marketing has a greater impact on the consumer, which translates into greater brand awareness.